 Dennis Gregory first came to Kent State University as a first-year student on who lived on campus.
-Dennis moved into Humphrey Hall (which no longer exists) back in Fall of 2002.
+Dennis moved into Humphrey Hall (which no longer exists) back in fall 2002.
 I’ve worked in various student and staff roles and have been an Assistant Director in University Housing (FKA Residence Services) since 2013.
 In 2018, Dennis graduated with my Ph.D. in Higher Education Administration.
-And for a fun fact, in his spare time, Dennis likes to read nonfiction (history and biographies), sci-fi, and fantasy.
-He is currently currently reading The Wheel of Time series (14 books!).”
+And for a fun fact, in his spare time, Dennis likes to read nonfiction (history and biographies), sci-fi and fantasy.
+He is currently reading The Wheel of Time series (14 books!).”

 Office of the Dean of Students

 Crystal Hamon has been an employee of Kent State University since November 2018.
 In her current role in the Office of the Dean of Students, she helps oversee the day-to-day functioning of the office as well as being the point contact for all calls related to the Care Team.
 Prior to her employment at Kent, Crystal worked for a foster care agency for 12 years as the Assistant Development Director.
 She helped to cultivate relationships with donors, wrote grants, and organized fundraising events.
 Crystal is currently pursuing her degree in Communication and Information Studies.
 Born and raised in Ohio, Crystal currently lives in Cuyahoga Falls with her husband and two daughters that are currently attending Kent State University.

 Kent Student Center